ryanorendorff/sbtb-2020-type-safe-fpga/presentation/sbtb-2020-type-safe-fpga.md

 Rust program to interact with the FPGA
 ======================================

-The Big Picture -- Safe Control of our FPGA Hardware
+The Big Picture -- Safe Control of Our FPGA Hardware
 ----------------------------------------------------

 ![](./fig/high_level_host_and_fpga.pdf)

+A common paradigm to interact with an FPGA is via a host CPU.

 Key Concepts
 ------------

-We will build software that abstracts over the FPGA from the host's perspective.
+We will build software that abstracts over the FPGA from the host CPU's perspective.
 We will shoot for all of the following using the Rust type system:

 - Encode and enforce HW invariants.
 - Push as much as possible to compile-time checks.